-Have other collaborative arrangement(s) ( Please describe .) d.
-Identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
-Office of the Attorney General e.
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☑ No f.
+Conduct joint planning activities Have other collaborative arrangement(s) (Please describe.) ☐ No relationship d.
+Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?
+Yes No (if no, go to Question 5) e.
+If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
+Office of the Attorney General f.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes 図 No g.
 Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies: Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe.) g.
-Does the state use data from the FDA enforcement inspections for Synar survey reporting? ☐ Yes ☑ No state's y nswer the following questions regarding the state's activities to enforce the routh access to tobacco law(s) in FFY 2015 (see 42 U.S.C.
+The two agencies: Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe.) ☐ No relationship h.
+Does the state use data from the FDA enforcement inspections for Synar survey reporting? ☐ Yes No 5. nswer the following questions regarding the state's activities to enforce the routh access to tobacco law(s) in FFY 2016 (see 42 U.S.C.
 300x-26 and 45 C.F.R. e)). a.
 Which one of the following describes the enforcement of state youth access to tobacco laws carried out in your state?
-(Check one category only.) □ Enforcement is conducted exclusively by local law enforcement agencies. □ Enforcement is conducted exclusively by state agency (ies). □ Enforcement is conducted by both local and state agencies. g.
-Please a state's y 96.130(6)
+(Check one category only.) ☐ Enforcement is conducted exclusively by local law enforcement agencies.
+Enforcement is conducted exclusively by state agency(ies).
+Enforcement is conducted by both local and state agencies.

 b.
-The following items concern penalties imposed for all violations of state youth access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES (this does not include enforcement of federal youth tobacco access laws).
+The following items concern penalties imposed for all violations of state youth access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES (this does not include enforcement of local laws or federal youth tobacco access laws).
 Please fill in the number requested.
 If state law does not allow for an item, please mark "NA" (not applicable).
 If a response for an item is unknown, please mark "UNK."
 The chart must be filled in completely.

 PENALTY OWNERS CLERKS TOTAL

-Number of citations issued UNK UNK 157
+Number of citations issued UNK UNK 165

-Number of fines assessed UNK UNK 119
+Number of fines assessed UNK UNK 165

 Number of permits/licenses suspended UNK UNK

 Number of permits/licenses revoked UNK UNK

 Other (Please describe.)
 N/A N/A N/A